“our Story” by Abigail Vermeesch ND, BS, CHS, CNHP

 Although improved from GAPS diet, Luke was still having some seizures.
 They were less frequent and severe but still there.
 He also was showing significant developmental delays from the stroke and seizures.
 We felt like there was more we could do.
 Again, we prayed.

 Around the time that we started GAPS, I too was undergoing some health struggles.
 After years of stress in going through what we had with Luke, followed by the birth of our second child, my body was starting to struggle to keep up.
 It started with weeping eczema from head-to-toe and severe fatigue.
 I was showing all the signs of adrenal fatigue (this was later confirmed with a salivary hormone test) as well as Hashimoto's disease (an autoimmune condition of the thyroid).
-After GAPS, the eczema improved dramatically, but the fatigue did not.
+After GAPS, the eczema improved some, but the fatigue did not.
 It was only getting worse.
 It progressed to the point where I struggled to get out of bed.
-I’ve never been low energy, I’ve also been on the go, and if I wasn’t getting something accomplished, I was doing something wrong.
+I’ve never been low energy, I’ve always been high energy and on the go and love getting things accomplished.
 This was a radical change for me.
 If I did try to just “push through it”, I worsened.
 My rash settled in my head and neck and was now present with a great deal of swelling.
 At its worse, my eyes were swollen shut.
 You can probably guess what we did: we prayed.

-After seeing the profound effect NRT had in my own life and the life of my son, I immediately began pursuing a certification in the technique so that I could practice it and help others the way that it helped me.
-That was only the beginning.
-Ever since then, with my energy returned, my husband and I have been on a tireless pursuit to educate ourselves on holistic nutrition, the use of supplementation, and how to integrate these types therapies more into helping others in need.
-I completed a number of different educational programs including the completion of my Doctorate of Naturopathy and continue to pursue the latest information and material available.
-We have had the privilege of studying under some of the greatest minds in holistic health and nutrition and are extremely grateful for it.
+Since I have been well, my husband and I have been on a pursuit to educate ourselves on holistic nutrition, the use of supplementation, and how to integrate these types therapies more into helping others in need.
+We have created a team of other doctors we work with when other medical interventions are needed to bring the client the best care.
+I personally have completed a number of different educational programs including the completion of my Doctorate of Naturopathy and continue to pursue the latest information and material available.
+We have had the privilege of studying under some of the greatest minds in functional healthcare and are extremely grateful for this.